Professional Liability Insurance

 The insurer must complete and send the form Notice of claim (pdf - 118 KB)This link will open in a new windowUpdated on September 18, 2023 by mail or submit it through AMF E-Services to notify the AMF of any claim relating to professional liability (E&O) insurance.

-When responding to semi-annual disclosure requests (disclosure schedule), the insurer should complete and submit the form Absence of claims (pdf - 122 KB)This link will open in a new windowUpdated on September 18, 2023 through AMF E-Services if it does not have any claims to report for a given period.
+When responding to annual disclosure requests (disclosure schedule), the insurer should complete and submit the form Absence of claims (pdf - 122 KB)This link will open in a new windowUpdated on September 18, 2023 through AMF E-Services if it does not have any claims to report for a given period.

 Forms concerned by these disclosures